larsimmisch/pyalsaaudio/doc/terminology.rst

    At the other end of the scale, 96000 Hz, 6 channel sound with 64 bit (8 bytes) samples has a data rate of 96000 \* 6 \* 8 = 4608
-   kb/s (almost 5 Mb sound data per second)
+   kb/s (almost 5 MB sound data per second)

 Period
    When the hardware processes data this is done in chunks of frames.
 The time